mitogen-hq/mitogen/docs/ansible.rst

     :align: right

 Included is a preview of **Connection Delegation**, a Mitogen-specific implementation of `stackable connection plug-ins`_.
-This enables multi-hop connections via a bastion, or Docker/LXC connections delegated via their host machine, where reaching the host may itself entail recursive delegation.
+This enables connections via a bastion, or container connections delegated via their host machine, where reaching the host may entail further delegation.

 .. _Stackable connection plug-ins: https://github.com/ansible/proposals/issues/25